A Potential Solution for Fullerton’s Homeless Crisis

 To start off with I have to say I can’t think of two people less likely to come up with a potential solution for anything.

 Poor Curtis Gamble is just a perpetually discombobulated fellow who takes an opportunity a couple times a month to polish his sense of self-importance at city council meetings, generally offering comments on things he knows nothing about.
-He presumes to advocate for the homeless, bus drivers, students, etc., etc., people who would probably just as soon forgo his representation.
+He presumes to advocate for the homeless, bus drivers, seniors, students, etc., etc.; people who would probably just as soon forgo his representation.
 Co-author Saska Kennedy is thoroughly annoying too, although she, like her older sister, Sharon, is propelled by the ideological dogma of the self-righteous and sanctimonious left.

 Their “article” presumes there is a homeless crisis in Fullerton.
 And it offers that homeless seniors represent 20% of this crisis.
 Their potential solution?
 Use the Rancho La Paz senior mobile home park as some sort of permanent housing for the homeless, moving them into trailers as they are vacated.